 PROFILES

-04 / 16·guide·v0.9.26
+04 / 16·guide·v0.14.4

 A profile is alpi's core isolation primitive: one directory on disk, one identity, one set of credentials, one memory, one set of skills, one peer list, one model choice.
-Everything else — the TUI, the gateway, ALP, the scheduler — operates inside a profile.
+Everything else — the TUI, the apps, ALP, the scheduler — operates inside a profile.

 If you only ever use alpi for yourself on one machine, the default profile is enough.
 Profiles become important as soon as identity, cost, memory, trust, or unattended execution need a boundary: personal vs work, laptop vs home server, daily driver vs cron, or one shared service per team.